josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 Temporal characteristics were maintained and explored both through use of networks with memory (recurrent neural networks, long short term memory) and including time harmonics in the same example for input into multi-layer perceptrons.

 ### Feature Selection and Preprocessing

+#### **Data Synthetization**

+Data synthetization was done with a PCA encoding that kept the maximum possible amount of components in the whole dataset (including the target), and then random noise was injected into the decoder.
+However, given that the maximum decoding matrix size achievable was 121 X 121, 364 features were lost in the process (producing a loss in variance explanation), and therefore the output was not similar enough to the original dataset to be used as a training set.
+A manual selection that removed the additional 364 features before applying the PCA encoding and decoding could have solved the problem, however due to time constraints, this approach was not attempted.

 #### Ridge Regularization